timoxley/sentry/README.md

 # Sentry

-**sentry is currently in an early alpha development stage.
-Please feel free to take a look around the source code to get an idea of where the project is going.**

-Sentry is a simple node tool to watch for file changes (using a path, wildcards, or a regex) and execute a function or shell command.
+Sentry is a simple node tool to watch for file changes (using a path, wildcards, or regexes) and execute a function or shell command.

 ## Installation